fabsenet/blog_en/source/_posts/2012/03-19-using-windows-azure-compute-to-host-a-proxy-sunday-project.md

 ![image](image78.png "image")

 The second problem is that Azure does not allow wildcard IP addresses.
 I do not understand why this is the case, but nevertheless I need to workaround it.
-I removed the simple wildcard config “http_port 3128” and replaced it with an include statement:
+I removed the simple wildcard config "http_port 3128" and replaced it with an include statement:
 > include c:/squid/http_port.config
 Now I need to have a way to create this config file.
 I borrowed some source from [Steve Marx](http://blog.smarx.com/posts/tutorial-running-the-mongoose-web-server-in-windows-azure) and inserted them into my ServiceDefinition.csdef:

 ![image](image79.png "image")

 This will (hopefully) provide the IP and port of my instance as an environment variable.
 The following command creates the needed config include file:

-> echo http_port %ADDRESS%:%PORT% &gt; c:squidhttp_port.config
+    echo http_port %ADDRESS%:%PORT% > c:\squidhttp_port.config

 So I included it in my startup batch script. **Delete and Publish!**

 It did not work, because the environment variables were not existing.
 I noticed the possibility to provide environment variables directly to the startup task: